×

 • Greek is spoken as a national language in: Albania, Cyprus, Egypt, France, Greece, Italy, Romania, Turkey, Ukraine.

 You will also get to know the continents where Danish and Greek speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Greek language is 74.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Greek language is 74.
 Find all the information about these languages on Danish and Greek.

 Danish and Greek Language History